capjamesg/indieweb-search/README.md

 - Showing events marked up with h-event.
 - Displaying feeds associated with a page.
 - Showing all rel=me links on a site's home page.

-## Image Search Results

-While image search results are supported in the codebase, they are not currently in development or in use on the IndieWeb search site.

-Storing and processing images in the way required to support image search results would take away resources from this project's text search capabilities.

 ## Adding Your Domain to the Index